 We almost didn’t include hunting clothing because you could just use the clothing that you have as long as you follow some scent control tips.

-If you do want to get some hunting clothes, we would suggest some good quality undergarments to go along with some fleece pants and jacket.
+If you do want to get some hunting clothes, we would suggest some good quality undergarments to go along with the best hunting pants and jacket that you can afford.
 Add in a set of rain gear and you will have all the camouflage clothing that you need.

 7. Types Of Deer Hunting